SograMemon/CS-PrepGuide/README.md

 ## Installation Notes
 This project zip file can be downloaded and unzipped after which it can be opened in Android studio to be able to test and run the application.

-The [apk file](https://firebasestorage.googleapis.com/v0/b/cs-prepguide.appspot.com/o/release-apk%2Fapp-release.apk?alt=media&token=f1f2c20e-f896-468e-81a5-9e038e4b3af3) can be downloaded and installed onto an android phone.

 ## Libraries
-- **picasso:**  Picasso allows for hassle-free image loading in your application—often in one line of code! [here](http://square.github.io/picasso/)
+##### Picasso:  Picasso allows for hassle-free image loading in your application—often in one line of code! [here](http://square.github.io/picasso/)
-- **hdodenhof/CircleImageView:** A fast circular ImageView based on RoundedImageView from Vince Mi which itself is based on techniques recommended by Romain Guy.[here](https://github.com/hdodenhof/CircleImageView)
+##### hdodenhof/CircleImageView: A fast circular ImageView based on RoundedImageView from Vince Mi which itself is based on techniques recommended by Romain Guy.[here](https://github.com/hdodenhof/CircleImageView)

+##### Facebook SDK:It is a component of the Facebook SDK for Android.
+To use the Facebook Login SDK, make it a dependency in Maven, or download it.[here](https://developers.facebook.com/docs/facebook-login/android)

 ## Code Examples